sdg1981/spelio/docs/spelio_trusted_welsh_voices_system_spec_v_1_0.md

 The voice layer should make Spelio feel special without becoming theatrical, sentimental, celebrity-driven, or entertainment-led.

+Trusted Welsh audio may also support future public pronunciation and listening-support surfaces outside the core practice loop, including carefully curated pronunciation pages, Welsh sound-pattern pages, and public listening examples.
+These should remain restrained, useful, and quality-led.

 The ideal reaction is not only:

 > “This is accurate.”